amol-/amol-.github.io/content/pages/guest.md

 Title: Guest Invitations

-Here is a list of shows where I have been invited as a Guest, mostly Podcasts.
+Here is a list of shows I had the pleasure to attend as a guest, mostly Podcasts.

 <style>
 .main-wrapper li {